1968 Alabama Crimson Tide football team: Miami (FL)

 After their victory over LSU, Alabama reentered the AP Poll at the No. 16 position prior to their game at Miami.
 On homecoming at the Orange Bowl, Alabama defeated the Hurricanes 14–6 behind a long touchdown reception and interception return.
 This game was also noted for being the first college football regular season game to be telecast nationally on prime time television.

 The Crimson Tide took a 7–0 lead in the first quarter when Scott Hunter threw a 73-yard touchdown pass to Donnie Sutton.
 Alabama remained up by a touchdown through the fourth quarter when Mike Dean intercepted a Lew Pytel pass and returned it 69-yards for a touchdown and a 14–0 lead.
 The Hurricanes responded late with a two-yard Bobby Best touchdown run that made the final score 14–6.
-The victory improved Alabama's all-time record against Miami to 6–2.